rimij405/data-engineer-exercises/README.md

 A3: I welcome new practice scenarios.
 Please open an issue in the repository describing your scenario.
 If you can provide a solution as well, please open a pull request with the solution.

+## :bookmark: Acknowledgements

+This project is inspired by the exercises  in [danielbeach](https://github.com/danielbeach)/[data-engineering-practice](https://github.com/danielbeach/data-engineering-practice).